-xv) Revenue Recognition
+xiii) Revenue Recognition

-a) Revenue from energy units sold is recognised on accrual basis as per the terms of the Power Purchase Agreement (PPA) and Letter of Intent (LOI) [collectively hereinafter referred to as 'the PPAs'] and tariff rates determined by CERC, Revenue includes unbilled revenue accrued up to the end of the accounting year.
-The revenue is also recognised / adjusted towards truing up of fixed charges and energy charges in terms of CERC tariff regulation 2014-19, wherever applicable.

-Revenue from energy units sold on a merchant basis is recognised in accordance with billings made to the customers based on the units of energy delivered and rates agreed with customers.

-- b) Revenue/charges from Unscheduled Interchange for the deviation in generation with respect to scheduled units are recognized/ charged at rate notified by CERC from time to time, are adjusted to revenue from sale of energy. - c) Revenue earned in excess of billings has been included under "other assets" as unbilled revenue and billings in excess of revenue have been disclosed under "other liabilities" as unearned revenue. - d) Revenue from sale of power is net of prompt payment rebate eligible to the customers. - e) Claims for delayed payment charges and any other claims, which the Company is entitled to under the PPAs, are accounted for in the year of acceptance by the customers.
+- a) Revenue from energy units sold is recognised on accrual basis as per the terms of the Power Purchase Agreement (PPA) and Letter of Intent (LOI) [collectively hereinafter referred to as 'the PPAs'].
+Revenue includes unbilled revenue accrued up to the end of the accounting year. - Revenue from energy units sold on a merchant basis is recognised in accordance with billings made to the customers based on the units of energy delivered and rates agreed with customers. - b) Revenue/charges from Unscheduled Interchange for the deviation in generation with respect to scheduled units are recognized/ charged at rate notified by CERC from time to time, are adjusted to revenue from sale of energy. - c) Revenue earned in excess of billings has been included under "other assets" as unbilled revenue and billings in excess of revenue have been disclosed under "other liabilities" as unearned revenue. - d) Revenue from sale of power is net of prompt payment rebate eligible to the customers. - e) Claims for delayed payment charges and any other claims, which the Company is entitled to under the PPAs, are accounted for in the year of acceptance by the customers.
 Similarly Commission, liquidated damages and any other charges are accounted for in the year of acceptance. - f) Interest is recognized using the time proportion method based on rates implicit in the transaction.
-Dividend income is accounted for in the year in which the right to receive the same is established by the reporting date, xvi) Cash and cash equivalents
+Dividend income is accounted for in the year in which the right to receive the same is established by the reporting date.

+xiv) Cash and cash equivalents